-We can usually accommodate boats up to a maximum of 12 meters and ten tons.
+There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
 As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!